openenergysolutions/openfmb.docs/docs/hmi/configuration.md

 # Setting up the HMI

-To setup the HMI, follow the following steps:
+To setup the HMI, dothe following:

-1. The first thing to do is to create an application configuration file.
+1. First create an application configuration file.
 For this tutorial, we name the file `app.toml`.
 From your working directory, run the following command:

 ```bash
 > touch app.toml